Alexander Hardt is a business agility coach with over 20 years of experience with Scrum.

 The most important advice to my past self would be to start working independently earlier.

 I waited for too long to start working for myself and missed several opportunities in my life that I could’ve taken earlier.
+Embracing uncertainty was difficult for me.

 On the other hand, it helped me get more professional before I launched my independent career.